vilhjalmur89/Devguide/en/middleware/micrortps.md

 ## Throughput test

-The [Hello world](../middleware/micrortps_hello_world.md) and [Throughput test](../middleware/micrortps_throughput_test.md) show some real-world examples of how to use the features described in this topic.
+The [Throughput test](../middleware/micrortps_throughput_test.md) shows some real-world examples of how to use the features described in this topic.

 ## Troubleshooting